 To stay competitive and answer the unlocked threat, wireless carriers are becoming more flexible with their plans, offering off-contract options and new ways to upgrade your device more often.

 The vast majority of smartphone shoppers choose one of the "Big Four" carriers: AT&T, Sprint, Verizon and T-Mobile.

 Of the three major contract carriers (AT&T, Verizon and Sprint), Verizon offers the broadest 4G LTE network, with a significant performance boost called XLTE.
 This upgrade doubled the LTE bandwidth and delivered faster peak speeds in various cities.
 AT&T is typically behind Verizon in LTE speed but claims that it offers the strongest LTE signal.

-Other off-contract providers charge even less.
-Virgin Mobile, for example, starts at just $35 per month for 300 minutes and 2.5GB of high-speed data.
-However, stepping up to unlimited minutes costs $55 per month, and only 3GB of high-speed data is included.
+Other discount providers charge even less.
+Virgin Mobile, for example, starts at just $30 per month for unlimited data, though just 500MB of that is high speed.
 The carrier rides on Sprint's nationwide network, as does Boost Mobile.

-The disadvantages of going with a smaller prepaid carrier include a more limited selection of smartphones (in most cases) and paying full price for the handset.
-As of this update, Boost, Cricket and MetroPCS all offered the Galaxy S6 for $649, but Virgin Mobile didn't yet carry the device.
+Other than slower speeds, the disadvantages of going with a smaller prepaid carrier include a more limited selection of smartphones (in most cases) and paying full price for the handset.